dgroomes/hadoop-playground/README.md

 This project makes use of Docker.
 Hadoop is a framework for distributed computing.
 As such, it's necessary to simulate a distributed computing environment in order to effectively learn and explore Hadoop in its natural form.
 So, Docker to the rescue.
 We can use Docker containers to virtualize computers and create a distributed environment all on our own personal computer.

-1. *Manually* download the Hadoop distribution:
-    1. Follow download instructions on the [Hadoop download page](https://hadoop.apache.org/releases.html)
-    1. Extract it with something likg:
-       * `tar -xf hadoop-3.2.2.tar.gz`
-    1. Create a directory named `tmp/`
-    1. Move the downloaded and unzipped directory into `tmp/` and name it simply `hadoop` (you would have downloaded it
-    1. Move the downloaded and unzipped directory into `tmp/` and name it simply `hadoop` (you would have downloaded it and extracted to a name like `hadoop-3.2.2`).
-It should look like this: `tmp/hadoop`.
+There is an open source project for running Hadoop in Docker: [`docker-hadoop`](https://github.com/big-data-europe/docker-hadoop).
+This project uses `docker-hadoop` via a Git sub-module.

-1. Build the Hadoop Docker image:
+1. Clone the `docker-hadoop` repository sub-module
-   * `./build.sh`
+   * `TODO`
-1. Start the Hadoop Docker containers:
+1. Start the Hadoop Docker containers
-   * `docker run --rm hadoop-playground`
+   * `TODO`
 1. Execute a simple MapReduce job:
    * `TODO`